LongVN99/Gstore/TESTING.md

 ## Bugs

 ### Known issues
-* Httml issue - Element marquee not allowed as child of element div in this context.
+* Httml error - Element marquee not allowed as child of element div in this context.
 I've tried to put inside the tag dl then dd then dt but it gives the same error so I just keep it inside my div to make sure it has the style I want.
-* Httml issue - The center element is obsolete.
+* Httml error - The center element is obsolete.

 ### Fixed